alshedivat/al-folio/_projects/2_project.md

 ---
 layout: page
 title: Airfoil Leading-Edge Roughness Effects
-description: <p> The focus of the study was to explore the effects of these imperfections (which are much larger than local boundary layer thickness) on the developing boundary layer and trailing edge separation characteristics of NACA4412.
-We carried out wall-resolved Large-eddy simulation (LES) at $$ Re_c = 200,000 $$.</p>
+description: The focus of the study was to explore the effects of these imperfections (which are much larger than local boundary layer thickness) on the developing boundary layer and trailing edge separation characteristics of NACA4412.
+We carried out wall-resolved Large-eddy simulation (LES) at '$$Re_c = 200,000 $$'.
 img: assets/img/3.jpg
 importance: 1
 category: work